ibm-cloud-docs/cis/faq.md

 **Step 3:** Do not rate-limit or throttle requests from IBM CIS, we need the bandwidth to assist you with your situation.

 **Step 4:** Block specific countries and visitors, if necessary.

-## How does CIS protect against "low and slow" DDoS attacks?
-{: #ddos-low-slow-attack}

-A low and slow DDoS attack [where]{: tag-red} is most commonly a non-volumetric attack.
-The attacker will send a low volume of HTTP requests, and do so slowly.
-This type of attack aims to be less detectable and slowly exhausts resources.

-Slowloris [where]{: tag-red} is a type of low and slow attack where the attacker establishes [TCP connections](/docs/cis?topic=cis-tcp-concepts) to the target server, often using HTTP or HTTPS protocols.

-In the case of a Slowloris attack, the attacker sends incomplete HTTP header lines, thus never completing the HTTP request.
-The server waits for the complete request, holding the connection open.
-The attacker periodically sends additional HTTP header fields or partial lines to keep the connection alive.
-This can be achieved by sending partial HTTP headers, or using the content-length header to declare a message body size larger than what is actually sent.

 ## I got a 522 error, what do I do now?
 {: #cis-faq-522-error}